w3c/rdfa-md-service/README.md

+# THIS IS NOT OPERATIONAL ANY MORE

+** This version relied on a status whereby the RDFa, Microdata, etc, parsers were part of the RDFLib distribution.
+That will not be the case any more, so these services are not really of use any more. **

 # rdfa-md-service

 Python modules to run the [“RDFa 1.1 Distiller”](https://www.w3.org/2012/pyRdfa/), [“RDFa 1.1 Validator”](https://www.w3.org/2012/pyRdfa/Validator.html), and [“Microdata to RDF”](https://www.w3.org/2012/pyMicrodata/) services at W3C.